ejriffer/Data-410-Final-Project/README.md

 ![CodeCogsEqn-14](https://user-images.githubusercontent.com/74326062/167920906-48dbf239-61fc-4016-98d0-a1c3d95f6451.svg)

-The goal is to minimize the gini impurity.
+The goal of the decision tree is to minimize the gini impurity.

 **Random Forest Classifier**